MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 I'm planning on walking all the way, so good shoes and good posture is a must! <br/>

-Also I would like to use this page as my "travel log" or Blog. <br/>
+Also I would like to use this page as my "travel log" or Blog.
 I'm sure there are a lot of people in similar situations as mine.
 This is why I write in English, to lower the language barrier.
 I might translate everything into my native Dutch at one point, but sometimes I feel it's easier to express myself in English.
-And yes I know, my grammar and syntax aren't very good, but that's the same for me in Dutch, I'm not very talented as a writer. <br/>
+And yes I know, my grammar and syntax aren't very good, but that's the same for me in Dutch, **I'm not very talented as a writer.** <br/>

 But if this page could be a point of inspiration, or the push someone else needs to make the first step,